aLiehrmann/PsiFPOP/README.md

 ## Introduction

-PsiFPOP is an extension of FPOP, an exact and fast segmentation algorithm based on functional pruning.
-This extension implements a least squares criterion with a multiscale penalty.
+Psi-FPOP is an exact segmentation algorithm that extends functionnal pruning ideas from FPOP to a least squares criterion with a multiscale penalty.

 * Details regarding the multiscale penalty can be found [here](https://arxiv.org/abs/2010.11470).
 * Details regarding the FPOP algorithm can be found [here](https://doi.org/10.1007/s11222-016-9636-3).